input-output-hk/adrestia/docs/process/QA-Approach.md

 ### Coding standards and code reviews

 Once the story is broken down into tasks in GitHub with the clear plan on how to approach it technically, the coding begins.
-We follow [coding standards](https://github.com/input-output-hk/adrestia/wiki/Coding-Standards) that was mutually agreed upon.
+We follow [[Coding-Standards]] that was mutually agreed upon.
 The benefit is that we have roughly the same _coding style_ across our code base.
 Therefore even when somebody changes context (even between different repositories) he may expect that there will be no unfamiliar obscurities and can focus solely on the task.
 The standard is obviously not set in stone.
 Modifications happen, usually followed by slack discussions and voting.

 All our repos are on GitHub, so we use PRs to deliver changes to the code base.
 Each PR is reviewed, primarily by the Co-pilot, but often by other team members too.
-Review is done according to our [guidelines](https://github.com/input-output-hk/adrestia/wiki/Code-Review-Guidelines) and it is all about feedback.
+Review is done according to our [[Code-Review-Guidelines|guidelines]] and it is all about feedback.
 What is important it is often not only about reviewing the code alone but literally pulling the branch and playing with it.
 Every PR needs to be reviewed and approved by at least one team member.

 ### Testing